Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 How can bankruptcy help me keep my cars?

 First, the bankruptcy automatic stay prevents your car from being repossessed.
 Second, bankruptcy gives you some time to catch up your payments if you are behind.
 Third, in a Chapter 13 you can make up the past due payments over a period of up to 5 years.
-Fourth, you may be able to pay back only what the vehicle is worth rather than what is owed, unless the loan is less than 2 ½ years old and was used to help you purchase the car.
+Fourth, you may be able to pay back only what the vehicle is worth rather than what is owed.

 What Will Happen To My TV, ATV And Other Toys?

 Televisions, stereo equipment, ATVs, sporting equipment, etc. are typically not exempt assets and are not protected in bankruptcy.
 That means that in a Chapter 7 bankruptcy the trustee has the ability to collect these assets and sell them in order to repay your creditors.
-However, many people who file for bankruptcy do not lose their televisions and other property, even if it is not "exempt."
+However, it is extremely rare for people who file for bankruptcy to lose their televisions and other basic property.

-Often TVs and ATVs are secured with loans or credit cards and do not have equity.
+Often ATVs and other toys are secured with loans or credit cards and do not have equity.
 You can usually keep these items in a Chapter 7 if you continue to make the payments to the person owed.
-Sometimes you can even reduce your payments to the actual value of the goods, which is usually less than what is owed.
+Sometimes we can even reduce your payments to the actual value of the goods, which is usually less than what is owed.
 Even if your TV and other nonexempt assets are fully paid for, the trustee will not take them if he/she determines that the costs of examining, collecting, selling, and distributing the proceeds exceeds the equity in the items.
-But a fully paid ATV or 60" LCD TV is probably too tempting for a trustee to pass up.
+We have dealt with the bankruptcy trustees extensively and during your Free Consultation we will discuss whether the trustee is likely to go after assets in your situation.

 DO NOT transfer these assets because you think that you may lose them in bankruptcy!

-It is very important to talk to a knowledgeable bankruptcy attorney about exemption planning to make sure you maximize your assets and avoid Fraudulent Transfers and Preferences.
-If the situation is handled correctly you may save yourself thousands.
+It is very important to talk to a knowledgeable and experienced bankruptcy attorney about exemption planning to make sure you maximize your assets and avoid Fraudulent Transfers and Preferences.
+If the situation is handled incorrectly you may cost yourself or your loved ones thousands of dollars and also risk losing the forgiveness of your debts.
+Talk to an experienced bankruptcy attorney before transferring any property or paying money to family.

 What Will Happen To Cosigners If I File Bankruptcy?